 In this section, several typical intense synoptic and subsynoptic scale atmospheric phenomena are selected and the downscaled analysis is compared with the corresponding coarse resolution Reanalysis.
-A Santa Ana wind event in Southern California, a Mistral in West Europe, and the katabatic wind in Antarctica are selected.
-Figure 11 shows daily snapshots of temperature anomaly (deviation from monthly mean), wind, and surface elevation of those events for R2 and the downscaled analysis.
+A Santa Ana wind event in Southern California, a Mistral in West Europe, and the katabatic wind in Antarctica are shown.
+Figure 13 shows daily snapshots of temperature anomaly (deviation from monthly mean), wind, and surface elevation of those events for R2 and the downscaled analysis.

 The Santa Ana is a warm, dry northeasterly wind in Southern California during fall and winter.
 Typical features of the Santa Ana can be found in many works (e.g., Hu and Liu, 2003).
-An event on January 3, 2001 is shown here.
-Both R2 (Fig.11a) and the downscaled analysis (Fig.11b) captured high temperatures along the coast of Southern California, but the downscaled analysis showed more detailed wind patterns associated with the complex topography of Sierra Nevada, whereas winds in R2 were more uniform.
+An example of a Santa Ana event on January 3, 2001 is shown here.
+Both R2 (Fig.13a) and the downscaled analysis (Fig.13b) capture high temperatures along the coast of Southern California, but the downscaled analysis shows more detailed wind patterns associated with the complex topography of Sierra Nevada, whereas winds in R2 are more uniform without many topographical features.

 The Mistral is a cold, strong northwesterly in southern France and Sardinia which occurs during winter to spring.
-Figure 11c and 11d show R2 and the downscaled winds and temperature on 22 December 2001, respectively.
-General characteristics of the phenomenon, such as the cold northwesterly in the southern coast of France, were captured in R2, but more detailed features, i.e., colder and stronger northwesterlies which were more regionalized over the area from the western edge of the Alps to north of the Pyrénées, were found in the downscaled analysis,.
-It is noted that warm temperature anomalies in R2 in the middle of France, Germany and Switzerland disappeared in the downscaled analysis, due to the enhancement of cold anomalies in the southern part of France.
+Figure 13c, d shows R2 and the downscaled winds and temperature on 22 December 2001.
+General characteristics of the phenomenon, such as the cold northwesterly in the southern coast of France, are captured in R2, but more detailed features are found in the downscaled analysis, i.e., colder and stronger northwesterlies which are more regionalized over the area from the western edge of the Alps to north of the Pyrénées.
+It should be noted that warm temperature anomalies in R2 in the middle of France, Germany and Switzerland disappeared in the downscaled analysis, due to the enhancement of cold anomalies in the southern part of France.

 A katabatic wind is a prominent feature of the surface wind system over Antarctica.
-Figure 11e shows temperature and wind in R2 over the Antarctic Peninsula.
-The coastal katabatic winds are not apparent.
+Figure 13e shows temperature and wind in R2 over the Antarctic Peninsula, and coastal katabatic winds are not apparent.
 In the downscaled analysis, however, prominent katabatic winds appear over the eastern coast of the peninsula.
 This difference looks quite remarkable.
 However, it should be mentioned that large-scale katabatic winds are already reasonably well simulated in the coarse resolution reanalyses over flat terrain and slopes, such as over the coastline of Eastern Antarctica (Parish and Cassano, 2001), and the improvement in the downscaled analysis is not so significant over those areas.
 Since the width of the Antarctic Peninsula is at most 500 km with complex topography, the downscaling was capable of producing small-scale details that R2 could not represent.